deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_16_3.png)

-> 🔼 The figure shows a comparison of rendered images, a confidence map, and a ground truth image, highlighting areas of high and low confidence in the generated images.
+> 🔼 The figure shows a visual comparison of rendered images, their corresponding confidence maps, and ground truth images, highlighting areas of high and low confidence.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: The red circle indicates the area with high confidence, meaning the generated videos can contribute more information.
 Conversely, the green quadrilateral highlights the area with low confidence, suggesting that the generated video should not tend to optimize this area.